apache/trafficcontrol/docs/source/overview/delivery_services.rst

 --------------
 For HTTP and DNS-:ref:`Routed <ds-types>` Delivery Services, this will be added to the end of a line in the `remap.config ATS configuration file <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/remap.config.en.html>`_ line on the cache verbatim.
 For ANY_MAP-:ref:`Type <ds-types>` Delivery Services this must be defined.

-.. tip:: Because this ultimately is a raw line of content in a configuration file, it can make use of the :ref:`ort-special-strings`.
-Of particular note is the :ref:`ort-remap-override` template string.
+.. tip:: Because this ultimately is a raw line of content in a configuration file, it can make use of the :ref:`t3c-special-strings`.
+Of particular note is the :ref:`t3c-remap-override` template string.

 .. note:: This field **must** be defined on ANY_MAP-`Type`_ Delivery Services, but is otherwise optional.